-If you work in a highly skilled, high-paying job, this type of coverage will not be sufficient.
-That’s because a number of disabilities can prevent your from working in your chose profession yet enable you to work in a lower-paying job.
+If you work in a highly-skilled, high-paying job, this type of coverage will not be sufficient.
+That’s because a number of disabilities can prevent you from working in your chosen profession yet enable you to work in a lower-paying job.
 The bottom line is that with an any-occupation policy, any work you can perform will make you ineligible for disability benefits.

-The opposite of an any-occupation definition is own-occupation coverage.
+The opposite of an any-occupation definition is an own-occupation definition of disability.
 This is a policy that protects your ability to work in your given profession.
 You will be covered if a disability prevents or limits you from working the job you had before your event.
 Even if you’re able to work in another capacity, you are still eligible for benefits.

-You may also collect on an own-occupation policy if you have to work less hours because of a disability, or if there are some tasks of your job you can’t perform.
+You may also collect on an own-occupation policy if you have to work fewer hours because of a disability, or if there are some tasks of your job you can’t perform.

 Own-occupation provisions are rarely included in group policies.